-Biomarkers.
-We assessed some health-relevant biomarkers that might change as a result of meditation training.
-One of these, telomerase, an enzyme that protects genetic material during cell division and enhances cellular viability, can be suppressed in response to psychological distress.
-Blood samples obtained at the end of the retreat revealed that telomerase activity was significantly greater in retreat participants (vs. controls) and that telomerase activity was related to meditation-induced changes in well-being.
+One channel of our research assesses health-relevant biomarkers in which medication training may induce change.
+Telomerase, an enzyme that protects genetic material during cell division and enhances cellular viability, often is suppressed in response to psychological distress.
+Blood samples obtained from study participants following extensive meditation reveals that telomerase activity increases significantly among retreat participants in comparison to people who do not participate in meditation, and that telomerase activity appears to be related to meditation-induced changes in well-being.